 - More countries are participating in these studies in each cycle, and hence ‘rankings’ from one cycle to the next are not comparable.

-- TIMMS and PIRLS assess knowledge rather than problem-solving skills (whereas PISA assesses the application of knowledge to solve problems).
+- TIMSS and PIRLS assess knowledge rather than problem-solving skills (whereas PISA assesses the application of knowledge to solve problems).
 This may be of less value in assessing the ability of the school system to prepare students for life.
-Comparison of the results from TIMMS and PISA suggest there is limited correlation in the relative performance of countries across the two studies.
+Comparison of the results from TIMSS and PISA suggest there is limited correlation in the relative performance of countries across the two studies.

-- While both TIMMS and PIRLS attempt to assess students against measures common across all countries’ curricula, international comparisons must be treated with caution due to different environments and cultural conditions.
+- While both TIMSS and PIRLS attempt to assess students against measures common across all countries’ curricula, international comparisons must be treated with caution due to different environments and cultural conditions.

 © Commonwealth of Australia